Originally Published: July 15, 2019

 Be sure to implement a customer service strategy that includes:

-• Multiple Contact Options: Provide different ways for customers to reach you, like email, live chat, and phone.
+- Multiple Contact Options: Offer multiple ways for customers to reach you, such as email, live chat, and phone.

-The quality of your customer service has a direct impact on your business’s reputation.
+The quality of your customer service directly impacts your business’s reputation.
 When customers know they can count on you for support, they’re more likely to shop with you again and leave positive feedback.
 The better your customer service, the more likely you are to gain repeat customers and positive reviews.

 Step 10: Scale Your Business

-• Invest in Paid Advertising: Use Google Ads or Facebook Ads to bring more visitors to your site and increase your sales.
+- Invest in Paid Advertising: Use Google Ads or Facebook Ads to drive more traffic to your site and boost sales.

 Ready to Start Your Ecommerce Journey?

 When you’re ready to take the next step, Ontario Business Central is here to help.
 With over 30 years of experience, we have supported countless entrepreneurs in registering and incorporating their businesses.
-We offer services like business registration, incorporation, and name searches to make the process easy and efficient.
+We offer services such as business registration, incorporation, and name searches to make the process easier and more efficient.

 By choosing Ontario Business Central, you benefit from fast, reliable service, expert guidance, and a straightforward online platform.
-Whether you need assistance with starting your business or advice on growing it, our team is here to support you.
+Whether you need help getting started or advice on growing your business, our team is here to support you.

 inquiries@ontariobusinesscentral.ca